theodorelimx/Wise-SQL-test/github_README.md

 ## Running the SQL

-The queries are written for SQLite and tested in CSVFiddle.
+The queries are written for and tested in CSVFiddle.
 Load the source CSV as a table named `"raw data"` (with a space, so the name must be quoted) and run the queries in order.
 Each query has a commented header explaining what it answers and the expected finding.